kokopepe/powershellcreatingtime/intro/tools/evaluatingsometools.md

 Rapid Growth from Beginner to Pro

-You don’t just learn code—you learn how to solve real-world problems.
+You don't just learn code—you learn how to solve real-world problems.

 AI tools make the learning curve smoother by suggesting code and troubleshooting issues.